ysdn2019/Graduates-List/graduates/mikee-laylo.md

 ---
 path: /work/philbeat-overture
 graduate: Mikee Laylo
-mainimg: /assets/work/Laylo_Mikee_Project1_web-MAIN.png
+cover: /assets/work/Laylo_Mikee_Project1_web-MAIN.png
-thumbnailimg: /assets/work/Laylo_Mikee_Project1_web-THUMBNAIL.png
+thumbnail: /assets/work/Laylo_Mikee_Project1_web-THUMBNAIL.png
 title: Philbeat Overture
 groupmembers:
-fields: Communication, Interactive, Motion
+category: Communication, Interactive, Motion
 mediumdimensions: Motion Design, 1:00 min
 description: Philbeat Overture is a campaign dedicated to promoting music in the Philippines, also known as OPM (Original Pilipino Music).
 The campaign discusses issues surrounding Filipinos and the Filipino culture and serves a tool that will enable Filipinos from all over the world to relate and familiarize themselves with their heritage.
 digitallink: https://youtu.be/weVeogPAJBM